-Non-Olympic events, For the valid World а Championships is held only if there are at least six (6) Federations in each event and there must be at least three (3) Continents starting overall in the competition.
+For the Non-Olympic events, a valid World Championships is held only if there are at least six (6) Federations in each event and there must be at least three (3) Continents starting overall in the competition.
 If during the event some Federations drop out or do not finish, the validity of the Championships is not affected.